 Comments from Member Countries

 Greenland noted that the 2019 quota of 340 animals follows the scientific recommendation.
-However, the government of Greenland is not implementing the recommendation of seasonal closures because in the proposed area for this, there is disturbance from non-hunting related activities (e.g. shipping, commercial and recreational fisheries) and it is therefore of the opinion that to re-establish the population in this area, all of these non-hunting related activities would also have to be stopped and this is not feasible.
+However, the Government of Greenland is not implementing the recommendation of seasonal closures because in the proposed area for this, there is disturbance from non-hunting related activities (e.g. shipping, commercial and recreational fisheries) and it is therefore of the opinion that to re-establish the population in this area, all of these non-hunting related activities would also have to be stopped and this is not feasible.
 Greenland noted that there may be some changes in the distribution of Greenland halibut in the Nuuk area that could also be having an impact on the population.

 Conclusion